Abstract

 Impact

 This work demonstrates both the promise and the current limitations of using LLMs in high-stakes industrial applications.
-While LLMs can significantly improve segmentation accuracy over traditional methods, our findings serve as a crucial reminder that performance metrics alone are not enough.
+LLMs can significantly improve segmentation accuracy over traditional methods, and our findings serve as a crucial reminder that performance metrics alone are not enough.
 We highlight that for sectors like insurance, addressing model overconfidence and developing robust calibration methods is essential for moving from research to responsible, reliable automation.

 Citation